lama-development/ND_Jobs/README.md

 This is still work on progress.

 > **Warning**
-> All of the server events to pay the player **do not** validate the client request as of now.
+> All of the server events to pay the player **do not** validate the client request as of now (except the DrugTrafficking job).
 > This could result in exploiters giving themselves as much money as they want by calling the event.
 > Use at your own risk.